Credible takeaways

 When you work with a debt settlement company, the company will usually tell you to stop making payments to your creditors.
 This helps the debt settlement company negotiate your debts, as many creditors won’t negotiate unless you’re behind on payments.

 You’ll make monthly payments to the debt settlement company rather than to your creditors.
 The money goes into a dedicated account to build up a settlement fund.
-The debt settlement company offers the money in the dedicated account to attempt to settle with your creditors.
+The debt settlement company offers the money in a dedicated account to attempt to settle with your creditors.

 This process can take months or several years, depending on how much debt you have.
 During this time, interest and late fees could still accrue on your unpaid accounts and increase your balances.